minio/docs/source/operations/monitoring/collect-minio-metrics-using-prometheus.rst

 - Set the ``targets`` array with a hostname that resolves to the MinIO deployment.

   This can be any single node, or a load balancer/proxy which handles connections to the MinIO nodes.

+  .. cond:: k8s

+     For Prometheus deployments in the same cluster as the MinIO Tenant, you can specify the service DNS name for the ``minio`` service.

+     For Prometheus deployments external to the cluster, you must specify an ingress or load balancer endpoint configured to route connections to and from the MinIO Tenant.

 2) Restart Prometheus with the Updated Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~